oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ```
 Note that blinded and unblinded claim names can be mixed in `SD-CLAIMS` and accordingly in `SD-DISCLOSURES`.

-## Verifying an Holder-Selected Disclosures JWT
+## Verifying a Holder-Selected Disclosures JWT

 A verifier checks that